-Western Europe (and USA) Emerging EMEA Latin America Asia-Ex Japan (including Singapore) Japan Australia/New Zealand New transaction 2014 Definitions, APD can apply 2014 Definitions, APD will NOT apply 2014 Definitions, APD will NOT apply 2014 Definitions, APD will NOT apply 2014 Definitions, APD can apply 2014 Definitions, APD can apply Pre-Sep 22 transaction on excluded sovereign 2003 Definitions N/A N/A N/A 2003 Definitions 2003 Definitions Pre-Sep 22 transaction on non- excluded sovereign 2014 Definitions, APD will NOT apply 2014 Definitions, APD will NOT apply 2014 Definitions, APD will NOT apply 2014 Definitions, APD will NOT apply 2014 Definitions, APD will NOT apply 2014 Definitions, APD will NOT apply
+Western Europe (and USA) Emerging EMEA Latin America Asia-Ex Japan (including Singapore) Japan Australia/New Zealand New transaction 2014 Definitions, APD can apply 2014 Definitions, APD will NOT apply 2014 Definitions, APD will NOT apply 2014 Definitions, APD will NOT apply 2014 Definitions, APD can apply 2014 Definitions, APD can apply Pre-Oct 6 transaction on excluded sovereign 2003 Definitions N/A N/A N/A 2003 Definitions 2003 Definitions Pre-Oct 6 transaction on non- excluded sovereign 2014 Definitions, APD will NOT apply 2014 Definitions, APD will NOT apply 2014 Definitions, APD will NOT apply 2014 Definitions, APD will NOT apply 2014 Definitions, APD will NOT apply 2014 Definitions, APD will NOT apply

-^{}The position for new transactions from September 22 onwards depends on the trading terms applied by the parties.
+^{}The position for new transactions confirmed directly on the 2014 Definitions depends on the trading terms applied by the parties.
 The position described above is the current expectation for market-standard transactions based on market feedback.

-10. What changes are happening for financial Reference Entities?
+12. What changes are happening for financial Reference Entities?

-New trades on financial Reference Entities in certain regions can be traded from September 22 using the new financial terms, which include a new Governmental Intervention Credit Event ("GI"), triggered by a government-initiated bail-in, provisions allowing APD for the proceeds of bailed-in debt or a restructured reference obligation, and more delineation between senior and subordinated CDS.
-The financial provisions in the 2014 Definitions do not allow contingent convertible ("CoCo") bonds issued by financial entities to be delivered, but ISDA is publishing a Supplement (the 2014 CoCo Supplement to the 2014 ISDA Credit Derivatives Definitions or "CoCo Supplement") that will allow CoCo bonds to be delivered if the CoCo Supplement is incorporated into the Confirmation.
+New trades on financial Reference Entities in certain regions under the 2014 Definitions can use the new financial terms, which include a new Governmental Intervention Credit Event ("GI"), triggered by a government-initiated bail-in, provisions allowing APD for the proceeds of bailed-in debt or a restructured reference obligation, and more delineation between senior and subordinated CDS.
+The financial provisions in the 2014 Definitions do not allow contingent convertible ("CoCo") bonds issued by financial entities to be delivered, but ISDA has published a Supplement (the 2014 CoCo Supplement to the 2014 ISDA Credit Derivatives Definitions or "CoCo Supplement") that allows CoCo bonds to be delivered if the CoCo Supplement is incorporated into the Confirmation.

-11. Which regions will adopt the new financial trading standards?
+13. Which regions will adopt the new financial trading standards?

-The new financial terms can only be used for new transactions from September 22.
-The new terms are expected to be used for certain financial entities in Europe and Asia.
+The new financial terms are expected to be used for certain financial entities in Europe and Asia.
 Financial entities in those regions that are expected to use the new financial terms are excluded from the Protocol, so that legacy transactions on those Reference Entities will remain on the 2003 Definitions.

-Other entities in those regions (including any that might be considered "financial" but are not excluded from the Protocol), and entities in the Latin America and emerging EMEA regions, are not expected to use the financial terms on September 22.
+Other entities in those regions (including any that might be considered "financial" but are not excluded from the Protocol), and entities in the Latin America and emerging EMEA regions, are not expected to use the financial terms as part of the present update.
 They are expected to continue to trade on "corporate" terms under the 2014 Definitions, so GI and APD will not apply.
-Legacy transactions on those entities are covered by the Protocol and will move to the 2014 Definitions, but on their existing corporate terms so GI and APD will not apply.
+Legacy transactions on those entities are covered by the Protocol and will move to the 2014 Definitions7, but on their existing corporate terms so GI and APD will not apply.